hshadman/2d_conformational_landscape_map/README.md

 The input needed from the user for the module is a csv file with 2 columns, the first column being _R<sub>g</sub><sup>2</sup>_ values with the second column containing the corresponding _R<sub>ee</sub><sup>2</sup>_ values.
 An example input is the 'example_protein.csv' csv file (included with repository).

 The 'code_input_output.md' file provides technical details (input arguments, expected outputs) of the module.
-The 'pyconformap.py' file contains the code for the module.
+The 'pyconformap.py' file contains the source code for the module.
 The 'illustrated_example.ipynb' jupyter notebook file shows examples to illustrate implementation of the code.

 _PyConforMap_ is a companion to a paper that is currently under peer-review for publication.